B.G 2.18

 [The conversation between Yajnavalkya and Maitreyi in Brihadaranyaka Upanishad is quoted for clarity.]

-vabhāvataḥ parādviṣṇorviśvaṃ bhinnamapi sphuṭam। asvātantryādbhinnamiva sthitameva yadedṛśam॥ tadā ghrāṇādibhogaḥ syātsvarūpajñānaśaktitaḥ। tadātmānubhavopi syādīśvarajñānameva ca॥ yadānyaṃ na vijānāti nātmānaṃ neśvaraṃ tathā। puruṣārthatā kutastu syāttadabhāvāya ko yateta॥ tasmātsvabhāvajñānena bhinnā viṣṇusamīpagāḥ। bhuñjate sarvabhogāṃśca muktireṣā na cānyathā॥
+vabhāvataḥ parādviṣṇorviśvaṃ bhinnamapi sphuṭam। asvātantryādbhinnamiva sthitameva yadedṛśam॥ tadā ghrāṇādibhogaḥ syātsvarūpajñānaśaktitaḥ। tadātmānubhavopi syādīśvarajñānameva ca॥ yadānyaṃ na vijānāti nātmānaṃ neśvaraṃ tathā। puruṣārthatā kutastu syāttadabhāvāya ko yatet॥ tasmātsvabhāvajñānena bhinnā viṣṇusamīpagāḥ। bhuñjate sarvabhogāṃśca muktireṣā na cānyathā॥

 yanna paśyet paro viṣṇuḥ dvitīyatvena sa svataḥ। taddvitīyaṃ na bhavati prādurbhāvātmakaṃ vapuḥ॥ pradhānapuruṣādanyat yattasmāt bhinnamīśvaraḥ। vibhaktatvena niyataṃ yasmāt paśyati sarvadā। paśyanneva yato viṣṇuḥ tadabhedaṃ na paśyati। cetanācetanasyāsya nābhedosti tatomunā। na hi jñānaviloposti sarvajñasya pareśituḥ॥

-That which the supreme Vishnu does not perceive as different from himself, that does not become differentiated post manifestation.
+That which the supreme Lord Vishnu does not perceive as different from himself, that does not become differentiated post manifestation.
 As he sees the unmanifest prakrti and the beings as different, they differ from the Lord.
 Though different, He is seen to control them always.
 Thus, some sages perceive the beings and the insentient as non-different from the lord Vishnu.
-The knowledge of the omniscient Lord can't get distorted.
+Indeed, there is no loss of knowledge for the omniscient, the supreme ruler.

 brahmāṇi jīvāḥ sarvepi parabrahmāṇi muktigāḥ। prakṛtiḥ paramaṃ brahma paramaṃ mahadacyutaḥ॥ naiva muktā na prakṛtiḥ kvāpi hi brahmavaibhavam। prāpnuvantyapi tajjñānānnijaṃ brahmatvamāpyate॥ yadyasya parameśatvaṃ tadā syādduḥkhitā kutaḥ।